 Adelaide is well-known for its diverse cultural scene, classic architecture and unique city planning that sees the Adelaide CBD surrounded by parks on all sides, which makes for a picturesque and thriving place to live and study.
 Plus, compared to many of the other capital cities in Australia, Adelaide is more affordable to live in.
-We’ve put together a guide to the cost of living in Adelaide to give you an idea of its affordability.
+This is our guide to the cost of living in Adelaide to give you an idea of its affordability.

 Adelaide is relatively inexpensive when it comes to accommodation.
-Like any of the major capital cities in Australia, it’s going to cost more to live directly in the city than it is to live further out in the suburbs.
+Like any of the major capital cities in Australia, it’s going to cost more to live in the city centre than it is to live further out in the suburbs.

-The city’s train network is called the Adelaide Metro.
-Residents are encouraged to purchase a MetroCard for all of their travel purposes.
-Because you’re a tertiary student, you are entitled to a 50% discounted fare, so make sure you take advantage!
-Purchase a 28-day MetroCard pass for only $49.
+The city’s public transport network is called the Adelaide Metro.
+In Adelaide, you’re encouraged to purchase a metroCARD for all of your travel.
+If you are a full-time international student in tertiary education, you are entitled to a concession card.
+With your concession card, you are eligible for 50 per cent off regular fares, so make sure you take advantage!
+You can also purchase a 28-day MetroCard pass for only $51.50* for unlimited travel within that period.
 This is a major saving and means you rarely need to worry about topping up your card’s balance any time you want to travel on a train, tram or bus.

 It’s important to remember that in Australia, waiters and servers get paid a liveable minimum wage.
 This means that your sandwich or salad may cost a little bit more than you expect, but it also means the staff are being paid fairly for their time.
 Unlike some other places you may have visited, such as the United States, Australia does not have a tipping culture.
 Places may ask if you would like to tip, but it’s not necessary.

-associated with paying bar and security staff add up.
-In Adelaide, $58 or more per ticket is an expected figure to pay.
+Concerts and live music can be more expensive in Australia.
+Performers have to spend more to travel here, and the costs associated with paying bar and security staff add up.
+In Adelaide, $50 or more per ticket is an expected figure to pay.
 For a larger act at a stadium or arena, over $100 per ticket is typical.
-Other events like dance or theatre performances and dance parties will usually cost $45 or more.
+Other events like dance or theatre performances and dance parties will usually cost $45 or more – if it’s a touring musical, tickets can be well over $100, but you’ll find discounted tickets if you’re happy to sit nearer the back of the theatre.
 Always make sure you investigate the weekly city guides, as there are plenty of regular free events taking place around Adelaide.

 For more information on the cost of living in Adelaide, make sure to check out our Cost of Living Calculator.